 Tewin Bury Farm was an ideal choice for Helen and David with its close proximity to St Peter’s Church where they had chosen to exchange vows.
 Helen and David had hoped that weather permitting they and their guests would walk from St Peter’s Church back Tewin Bury Farm following the service.

 Tewin Bury Farm is a firm favourite for couples looking for a Hertfordshire countryside wedding venue.
-The hotel is located between Hertford and Welwyn alongside the River Mimram in Hertfordshire.
-It has several wedding venue choices within its grounds, the most impressive of them being The Stable and the Tythe Barn.
+The hotel sits between Hertford and Welwyn alongside the River Mimram in Hertfordshire.
+With several wedding venue choices within its grounds, the most impressive of them being The Stable and the Tythe Barn.

 The history of St Peter’s Church in Tewin dates back as far as the coming of the Saxons in 449, and is surrounded by rolling countryside.
 Helen very sensibly arrived by car, saving her feet and heels for the walk back to Tewin Bury from the Church.